heloisalmeida/heloisalmeida/README.md

 - GitHub: [@heloisalmeida](https://github.com/heloisalmeida)

 ### Hobbies:
 I love hiking in the mountains and camping!
-I've spent the last months exploring the Pyrenees in France. 🏔️
+I've spent the last months exploring the Pyrénées in France. 🏔️